wp-plugins/folder-gallery/readme.txt

 This plugin creates picture galleries from a folder.
 The pictures folder must be uploaded (using FTP) somewhere on the server (e.g. wp-content/upload).
 It must be writable (chmod 777).

+Folder Gallery Plugin does not include any lightbox JS engine anymore.
+You have to install one or use a compatible lightbox plugin.
+See FAQ.

 To include a gallery in a post or a page, you have to use the following shortcode :

 	[foldergallery folder="local_path_to_folder" title="Gallery title"]